-FND 320 - Nutrition Applications in Foodservice
+- FND 320 Nutrition Applications in Foodservice

-FND 431 - Medical Nutrition Intervention Lab
+- FND 431 Medical Nutrition Intervention Lab

-FND 410 - Professional Development Seminar
+- FND 410 Professional Development Seminar

-FND 446 - Foodservice Systems Management
+- FND 446 Foodservice Systems Management

-FND 452 - Community Nutrition
+- FND 452 Community Nutrition

 Experiential learning could include costs for professional liability insurance (\$30-50), drug testing (\$35-50) and/or criminal background checks (\$50-100), if required by learning sites.
 Students may also need to update their immunization records, available at no charge through the UNC Student Health Center.
 Note: UNC requires all undergraduate students enrolled for 9 credits or more to be enrolled in the UNC Student Health Insurance Plan.
 This requirement can be waived if proof of comparable personal health insurance is provided.

-Individual course materials, i.e. presentation posters (\$5-40), textbooks (\$300-500 per semester), and copying costs (\$0-50 per semester) should be expected.
+Individual course materials, i.e. presentation posters (\$5-40), textbooks and educational software (\$400-600 per semester), and copying costs (\$0-50 per semester) should be expected.